philsajdak/decyx/README.md

    - Review and edit the generated prompt (if enabled)
    - Select caller functions to include for additional context
    - Review and apply the AI-generated suggestions

+> [!IMPORTANT]
+> AI is a tool to assist and augment human analysis, not to replace it entirely.
+Users should always critically evaluate the suggestions.

 ## Configuration